Wisconsin Badgers football

 The Wisconsin Badgers football program represents the University of Wisconsin–Madison in the sport of American football.
-Wisconsin competes in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the West Division of the Big Ten Conference (Big Ten).
+Wisconsin competes in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) within the Big Ten Conference (Big Ten).
 The Badgers have competed in the Big Ten since its formation in 1896.
 They play their home games at Camp Randall Stadium, the fourth-oldest stadium in college football.

 Wisconsin is one of 26 College football programs to win 700 or more games.
-The program has been one of the most successful programs since the 1990’s.
-Wisconsin has had two Heisman Trophy winners, Alan Ameche and Ron Dayne, and has had eleven former players inducted into the College Football Hall of Fame.
+The program has been one of the most successful since the 1990s.
+Wisconsin has had two Heisman Trophy winners, Alan Ameche and Ron Dayne, and has had twelve former players inducted into the College Football Hall of Fame.

 History

 Team name origin

 The team's nickname originates in the early history of Wisconsin.
 In the 1820s and 1830s, prospectors came to the state looking for minerals, primarily lead.
 Without shelter in the winter, the miners had to "live like badgers" in tunnels burrowed into hillsides.